 That’s how things stand, when I hear from the supplier and get further, I’ll amend the blog.

-This, as regular readers may know, i s native C code for the ESP8266 using the ESPRESSIF SDK (2.0) to provide comprehensive firmware for esp8266 when working with the likes of Raspberry Pi and “the script” in which Node-Red, supported by Mosquito MQTT, allows you to put together home control rapidly.
+This, as regular readers may know, this is well-developed, reliable, native C code for the ESP8266 using the ESPRESSIF SDK (2.1 – 2.2 uses too much RAM) to provide comprehensive firmware for esp8266 when working with the likes of Raspberry Pi and “the script” in which Node-Red, supported by Mosquito MQTT, allows you to put together custom home control rapidly.
 This is all detailed elsewhere in the blog.

-At the time of writing version is 2.19, recently (April 2018) updated to fixed a remaining minor issue with fixed IP addressing and to update the supporting Word Document.
+At the time of writing/updating, the version is 2.3.20, ESP-GO was recently (April 2018) updated to fix a remaining minor issue with fixed IP addressing and to update the supporting Word Document.

-Also just realised that a timeout is not practical for permanent manual override in node-red-contrib-bigtimer – so turned that off for version 1.9.2
+Also I just realised that a timeout is not practical for permanent manual override in node-red-contrib-bigtimer – so turned that off for version 2.3.19 onwards.

 Novice readers start here